-When a packer is used in the example described in (c) the possibility of some costly consequences, catastrophic in nature, is significantly increased (impact + probability = risk).
-The worst of these consequences being losing the well entirely or a section, in a more theatrical way “wasting” the well, but because we love what we do and constructing the well is what justify our existence, we feel like “we are the well’, hence the ‘suicidal’ connotation.
+When we use a packer in the example described in (c), the possibility of some costly consequences, catastrophic in nature, are significantly increased (impact + probability = risk).
+The worst of these consequences being losing the well entirely or a section.
+More theatrically ‘wasting’ the well, but because we love what we do and constructing the well is what justify our existence, we feel like ‘we are the well’, hence the ‘suicidal’ connotation.

-There is a strong possibility that, if the cement volume is larger than the volume of the channel or void intended to be covered, some of the cement slurry may enter the casing/work-string annulus (behind the packer tool) during the job.
+There is a strong possibility that, if the cement volume is larger than the volume of the channel or void that we intend to cover, part of the cement slurry may enter the casing/work-string annulus (behind the packer tool) during the job.
 Should this cement set, the DP or tubing may become stuck in the hole.
-This is an immediate and unwanted possibility only worsened by the amount of cement slurry above the packer setting depth and the proximity of the packer to the top perforations.
+This is an immediate and unwanted possibility only worsened by the amount of cement slurry above the packer setting depth, and by the proximity of the packer to the top perforations.

 There is another contributing element, the minimum-pumpable cement volume.
-This is the minimum cement volume we should pump to ensure “uncontaminated” cement slurry fills the channel or void (the cement slurry would normally undergo mixing and contamination with the fluids ahead while flowing down the workstring – the deeper the packer the higher the contamination).
-In summary, in a circulating squeeze operation of this nature it is likely to highly-likely that cement slurry (in addition to cement-contaminated fluids) would return back to the wellbore behind or on top of the packer.
-What are the implications?
+The definition is the minimum cement volume we should pump to ensure ‘uncontaminated’ cement slurry fills the channel or void.
+(The cement slurry would typically undergo mixing and contamination with the fluids ahead while flowing down the work string – the deeper the packer, the higher the contamination).
+In summary, in a circulating squeeze operation of this nature, it is likely to highly-likely that cement slurry (in addition to cement-contaminated fluids) would return to the wellbore behind or on top of the packer.

 - Cement slurry can impair the mechanism to unset the packer;

-- The workstring (DP or tubing) may accidentally become stuck in the hole.
+- The work string (DP or tubing) may accidentally become stuck in the hole.

 Now, let me go further back to our second question, why do it?

-- Make sure the interval is circulated to ensure best possible cleanup and a steady circulating pressure.
+- Make sure that the interval is circulated to ensure the best possible cleanup and a steady circulating pressure.
 Fluids like acid, water or a wash can be considered, before cementing, keeping in mind density and chemical compatibility.

 - The cement slurry should be:

-- Low viscosity with very low gel strength for easier flow (less pressure drop in the channel = less filtration);
+- Low viscosity with very low gel strength for an easier flow (less pressure drop in the channel = less filtration);

 - Zero free water; and